 1. Summary Offences Act 1981: Section 27: Indecent exposure.
 You can be charged under this law if you expose yourself in an obscene manner.
 Simply being naked does not satisfy this charge.

 2. Summary Offences Act 1981: Section 4: Offensive behaviour or language.
 You can be charged under this law if act in an offensive manner towards anyone, or use offensive language.
 The Courts have determined that the legal definition of "offensive" was not met by mere nakedness, even in the presence of school children.
 But be particularly careful not to retaliate if some spectator shouts abuse as you ride past.

 3. Crimes Act, 1961: Section 125: Indecent act in public place.
 You can be charged under this law if you do an indecent act.
 Generally speaking, this would be of a sexual nature.
 Again, merely being naked is not an act and would not satisfy this charge.

-Details of the ride are registered with the police in advance.
-Don’t act offensively and you are unlikely to be arrested.
+Details of the ride are registered with the police in advance and they will present for the event.
+Don’t act offensively and you will not be arrested.
 Hauraki Naturally and WNBRNZ have a zero tolerance of overtly sexual or obscene behaviour.
 We will have no hesitation reporting such behaviour to the police.